Established over a thousand years ago, this family-run teahouse continues to serve skewers of sweet rice cake to this day.

 Ichiwa’s current building is a compound of multiple wooden houses, the oldest one dating to the late-17th century and the newest one to the Taisho era, around the turn of the 20th century.
-Inside is a well dating all the way back to the Middle Ages, well before the age of the samurai, from which water used to be drawn to make rice cakes.
-Though it is not in use for sanitary reasons today, its presence gives the place a certain feeling of historic grandeur.
+Inside is a small garden with a well dating all the way back to the Middle Ages, well before the rise of the samurai, from which water was once drawn to make rice cake.
+Though it remains functional today, it is not used anymore for hygienic reasons.

 Know Before You Go